 - Next time you speak with someone, speak in a way that acknowledges and honors their deepest goodness.
 What changes?

 If you want to learn more about changing beliefs and shifting your thinking, check out our current programs and course offerings here.

-About Terri Werner, NCC, ACC
+About Terri Werner, NCC, PCC

 Terri’s mission is to inspire people to see new possibilities, believe in themselves and their capability, have the courage to try the previously unimaginable, and move from ordinary to extraordinary in both their personal and professional life.
-Through a combination of training, facilitation and coaching her clients transform how they are using their focus and energy, design a more powerful and effective way of being (body, language, and mood); communicate more effectively; and work with others so that efforts flow.
+Through a combination of training, facilitation, and coaching her clients transform how they are using their focus and energy, design a more powerful and effective way of being (body, language, and mood); communicate more effectively; and work with others so that efforts flow.
 Terri guides clients in a way that creates self-responsibility and sustainable change.
 Her clients feel inspired, empowered, and ready to take action.